Gheorghe I. Brătianu: Political career

-A year earlier, on October 5 and November 26, 1935, Gheorghe I. Brătianu, in his speeches in Parliament warned about the danger of Soviet troops entering Romania, as well as the impossibility of forcing them to leave Romanian territory, as long as the Soviet Union he had claims on Bessarabia, claiming that opening borders means in fact an invitation to the Bolsheviks in the country.
+A year earlier, on 5 October and 26 November 1935, Gheorghe I. Brătianu, in his speeches in Parliament warned about the danger of Soviet troops entering Romania, as well as the impossibility of forcing them to leave Romanian territory, as long as the Soviet Union he had claims on Bessarabia, claiming that opening borders means in fact an invitation to the Bolsheviks in the country.

 At the elections of December 1937, the last multi-party elections in interwar Romania, he signed the non-electoral pact with Iuliu Maniu (NPP) and Corneliu Zelea Codreanu, who represented the fascist Iron Guard, against the government led by Gheorghe Tătărescu, NLP prime minister, but without the support of the elders of the party led by Dinu Brătianu.
 The electoral score of the party led by Gheorghe I. Brătianu was 3.89% (119,361 votes).
-In these conditions, Gheorghe Brătianu decided to return to the NLP, and on January 10 the merger between the two formations took place.
+In these conditions, Gheorghe Brătianu decided to return to the NLP, and on 10 January the merger between the two formations took place.
 After only three months, the political parties were dissolved, and the liberals were forced to work illegally.
-On February 14, 1938, a "decree-law" was issued by which any kind of political activity became illegal, thus establishing the royal dictatorship.
+On 14 February 1938, a "decree-law" was issued by which any kind of political activity became illegal, thus establishing the royal dictatorship.

-Gheorghe I. Brătianu did not participate at the meetings of the Crown Council of June 27, 1940, in which Bessarabia and Northern Bukovina were ceded, but only in the one meeting held in the night of August 30 to 31, 1940, convened to accept or reject the Vienna Arbitration.
+Gheorghe I. Brătianu did not participate at the meetings of the Crown Council of 27 June 1940, in which Bessarabia and Northern Bukovina were ceded, but only in the one meeting held in the night of 30 to 31 August 1940, convened to accept or reject the Vienna Arbitration.
 He insisted on military resistance, as surrender would bring "collapse, collapse through demoralization, helplessness and anarchy."